The Importance of Our Identity as Citizens of Heaven: Moses, Aliens, and Strangers

 The heat of the immigration discussion has died down, but the issues haven’t gone away.
 President Biden has undone most or all of the executive orders issued by President Trump to tighten up border security and other immigration controls, but the laws haven’t changed.

-We can expect less and enforcement and efforts to , but the laws haven’t changed.
+We can expect less and less enforcement and control of the border, but the laws haven’t changed.
 The issues haven’t been resolved.
 Our immigration system is still not very workable, and issues are bound to boil to the surface again and demand attention.

-I first seriously dug into the “issue” of immigration in the Obama administration.
-I was buffeted by the opposing winds of the political rhetoric, but I wanted to know how Christians should view immigration… if there was a definitive Christian position to be taken.
-Most Christians knew were well-versed in the political rhetoric, but I wasn’t hearing a biblically focused critique of the subject.
+I first seriously dug into the “issue” of immigration during the Obama administration.
+I was buffeted by the opposing winds of political rhetoric, but I wanted to know how Christians should view immigration… if there was a definitive Christian position to be taken.
+Most Christians I knew were well-versed in the political rhetoric, but I wasn’t hearing a biblically focused critique of the subject.

 The Syrian refugee crisis was flooding the news and my conscience.
 I had to confess that I didn’t know where God stood.
 I didn’t know what the Bible said on immigration, if anything.
 I wanted to step back from the political fray and do my own searching of Scripture and meditation to let God speak to me on the issue.

 I spent a weekend searching the Scriptures.
 I discovered that the Bible has much to say on the subject.
-The terms, aliens, strangers and sojourners, were found throughout Scripture from the Old Testament to the New Testament, and those terms permeated everything from start to finish.
+The terms, aliens, strangers and sojourners, are found throughout Scripture from the Old Testament to the New Testament, and those terms permeate everything from start to finish.

-I found that Scripture speaks very clearly and directly on subject and left me little room to wonder how we ought to respond to immigration issues in our current day.
+I found that Scripture speaks very clearly and directly on the subject, and it leaves me little room to wonder how we ought to respond to immigration issues in our current day.
 I wrote about it for the first time in November 12, 2014 in the article, Immigration: the Strangers Among Us.

-God’s “view” of immigrants is closely aligned with how God relationship with Abraham and his descendants.
-We might forget that told Abraham his descendants “would be foreigners in a strange land, and that they would be enslaved and mistreated four hundred years”.
-(Gen. 15:13; and Acts 7:6) Thus, Abraham’s faith prompted him to live “like a stranger in a foreign country” (as did Isaac and Jacob) (Heb.
+God’s “view” of immigrants is closely aligned with how God relations with Abraham and his descendants.
+We might forget that God told Abraham his descendants “would be foreigners in a strange land, and that they would be enslaved and mistreated four hundred years”.
+(Gen. 15:13; and Acts 7:6) Abraham’s faith also prompted him to live “like a stranger in a foreign country” (as did Isaac and Jacob).
+(Heb.
 11:9)

 “For he was looking forward to the city with foundations, whose architect and builder is God.”